Museo del Estado

 Prieto 176 · interesting places nearby

 Museo del Estado information

-This museum objectively presents the state’s history from prehistoric times to first contact with the conquistadors.
+This free museum of Michoacano history is a slightly dusty and haphazard affair, but packs in plenty of information from prehistoric times to first contact with the conquistadors.
 Pre-Hispanic arrowheads, ceramic figures, bone jewelry and a shimmering quartz skull can be found downstairs.
 Upstairs are first-person accounts of how force-fed religion coupled with systematic agricultural and economic development tamed the region’s indigenous soul.
 Labeling is in Spanish only.